-The School newsletter is published each month.
-It is one of many important communication links between the school and home.
+There are many ways we communicate.
+We have a website.
+We are on social media.
+The school newsletter is published each month.
+The newsletter is one of many important communication links between the school and home.
 Each edition highlights important information as well as events and activities that have taken place.
 A monthly calendar is attached with important upcoming school dates.
 The link for our newsletter is sent out to parents as soon as each newsletter is completed.
 School Messenger is also used by our office staff to inform everyone by text or email of what is happening.
 As well, teachers send out monthly information on what is happening in their classroom.
 As well, many teachers use internet-based Apps like Seesaw and Remind to keep in touch with parents.
-When all else fails and you need to know something, call the school!
+When all else fails and you need to know something, please call the school!